adrianliechti/devkube/README.md

 ![Ingress](docs/assets/ingress.png)

 This CLI can forward traffic to the ingress controller and simulate DNS by adding entries in `/etc/hosts` temporary.
-It also alows to trust the pre-configured certificate authority (CA) to support TLS rules.
+It also allows to trust the pre-configured certificate authority (CA) to support TLS rules.

 ```shell
 # Trust Platform CA (use --uninstall to remove)